RAF Coastal Command during World War II: Netherlands, Belgium and France

 Coastal Command had begun scouting for German shipping near the Dutch coast in spring 1940.
 Squadrons were working up on the Blenheim IV fighters at the time.
 However their preparation was short-lived.
 The German assault on Western Europe on 10 May 1940 changed the tempo of events.
-On 11 May, No. 235 Squadron RAF was used to cover the landing of small British Army units near The Hague.
-Shortly after its capture, No. 22 Squadron RAF dropped ten 500 lb bombs on Waalhaven airport, Rotterdam.
-No. 206 Squadron conducted armed reconnaissance along the Dutch coast and after permission was received, No. 220 and 233 Squadrons bombed oil storage tanks at Hamburg and Bremen on 18 May.
+On 11 May, No. 235 Squadron was used to cover the landing of small British Army units near The Hague.
+Shortly after its capture, No. 22 Squadron dropped ten 500 lb bombs on Waalhaven airport, Rotterdam.
+No. 206 Squadron conducted armed reconnaissance along the Dutch coast and after permission was received, Nos.
+220 and 233 Squadrons bombed oil storage tanks at Hamburg and Bremen on 18 May.
 Five Beauforts made similar attacks on Rotterdam on 29 May, which caused extensive fires.
 The same day, No. 22 Squadron made the first daylight anti-shipping attack on E-boats in IJmuiden harbour.
 No. 40 and No. 500 Squadron conducted the same kind of strikes.

-During the Battle of Dunkirk the Command's aircraft flew bombing missions against enemy ports and covered the evacuation effort.
-On 31 May 1940, Pilot Officer P. Peters and his gunner LAC Pepper of No. 500 Squadron possibly shot down Coastal Command's first air-to-air victories of the war by dispatching two Messerschmitt Bf 109s trying to intercept them.
-No. 220 Squadron shot down four Junkers Ju 87 Stukas on 1 June, while Hudsons of No. 206 managed to shoot down another two Bf 109s.
+During the Battle of Dunkirk, Coastal Command aircraft flew bombing missions against enemy ports and covered the evacuation effort.
+On 31 May 1940, Pilot Officer P. Peters and his gunner LAC Pepper of No. 500 Squadron possibly shot down Coastal Command's first air-to-air victories of the war by dispatching two Messerschmitt Bf 109s trying to intercept their Avro Anson.
+No. 220 Squadron shot down four Junkers Ju 87 Stukas on 1 June, while Hudsons of No. 206 Squadron managed to shoot down another two Bf 109s.
 However, air-to-air combat was rare for Coastal Command.
-No. 22, 812 and 815 Squadrons engaged in mining operations off Denmark, the Netherlands and Belgium.
-By the end of the Dunkirk evacuation on 4 June 1940, Coastal Command's No. 16 Group RAF had flown 327 sorties in direct and indirect support of the Army and Navy.
+Nos.
+22, 812 and 815 Squadrons engaged in mining operations off Denmark, the Netherlands and Belgium.
+By the end of the Dunkirk evacuation on 4 June 1940, Coastal Command's No. 16 Group had flown 327 sorties in direct and indirect support of the Army and Navy.